 Over exposed to water

 Washing your hair daily and using shampoos/conditioners daily tend to remove the natural oils in your scalp and hair.

 It is recommended that you wash your hair every other day.
-It will take time for your Hair to adapt to this but after a few weeks you will start to see the difference within its texture and eventually the natural oils on your hair will also help to maintain your hair hydrated.
+It will take time for your hair to adapt to this but after a few weeks you will start to see the difference within its texture and eventually the natural oils on your hair will also help to maintain your hair hydrated.
 Also, avoid washing your hair under hot water and over brushing it when it is wet.

 Using the wrong hair products

-Try avoiding products with ingredients like alcohol, peroxides, sulfate (salt) overly scented and or synthetic perfumes; these ingredients tend to dry and damage your hair even more.
+Try avoiding products with ingredients like alcohol, peroxides, sulfate (salt) overly scented, and or synthetic perfumes; these ingredients tend to dry and damage your hair even more.

 Focus on using products that are botanically formulated.
-Aloe vera is a great ingredient to use on dry hair due to its ability to help it retain the moisture.
+Aloe vera is a great ingredient to use on dry hair due to its ability to help it retain moisture.
 Using Oils rich in vitamin E and antioxidants such as Coconut, Olive, Castor, Almond, Jojoba, Argan oil.